 e) fraudulent and corrupt conduct is appropriately treated and eliminated.

 6.1.
-A ‘protected disclosure’ is a disclosure or allegation of improper conduct or detrimental action made under the Protected Disclosure Act 2012 (Vic).
-RMIT cannot receive and handle statutory protected disclosures.
-Protected disclosures should be made directly to the Victorian Independent Broad-based Anti-Corruption Commission (IBAC).
+A ‘public interest disclosure’ is a disclosure or allegation of improper conduct or detrimental action made under the Protected Disclosure Act 2012 (Vic).
+RMIT cannot receive and handle statutory public interest disclosures.
+Public interest disclosures should be made directly to the Victorian Independent Broad-based Anti-Corruption Commission (IBAC).

 6.2.
-RMIT will handle non-protected disclosures or complaints with strict integrity and publish a clear Whistleblower Procedure to ensure that individuals can confidentially report concerns and that such concerns are appropriately investigated and resolved.
+RMIT will handle non-public interest disclosures or complaints with strict integrity and publish a clear Whistleblower Procedure to ensure that individuals can confidentially report concerns and that such concerns are appropriately investigated and resolved.